frdmn/blog.frd.mn/src/posts/2013-11-04_andtek-agent-menu-bar-app-to-control-call-center-queues-3.md

 * OS X workstation
 * Xcode

-Now we can proceed with the actuall installation:
+Now we can proceed with the actual installation:

 # Installation